 The 'last pass to goalscorer' rule

-If the defensive interference occurs after the goalscorer has already received the ball from a team-mate (after a 'clean' pass) then the assist will stand, as the assist is given for the final pass to the goalscorer.
-For example, if Nani feeds the ball to Wayne Rooney on the edge of the box and Rooney shoots, but his shot hits a defender rebounding straight back to him, then on the second attempt he scores, Nani will still be awarded an assist, as the goalscorer (in this case Rooney) had already received the ball before the deflection occurred.
-The Fantasy League Assists Panel applies a 'five second' rule to this situation, starting when the goalscorer loses the ball until he gets it back following the defensive intervention.
+If the defensive intervention occurs after the goalscorer has already received the ball from a team-mate (after a 'clean' pass) then the assist will stand, as the assist, by definition, is awarded for the last pass to the goalscorer.
+For example, if Wayne Rooney feeds the ball to Zlatan Ibrahimovic on the edge of the box and Ibrahimovic shoots, but hits a defender before scoring at the second attempt, Rooney will still be awarded an assist, as the goalscorer (in this case Ibrahimovic) had already received the ball before the deflection occurred.

 He's hit the bar!